alamedyang/magedocs/docs/dialog_and_serial_dialog_strings.md

 The wrapping character (`$` or `%`) will print if used on its own in any given line, but pairs of them will trigger this value replacement behavior.
 To force them to print literally, escape them with a backslash (e.g. `\$`).

+The current value will always be printed, not the value at the time the dialog or serial dialog was "defined," since dialogs and serial dialogs [always exist](syntax_scopes#project-scope).

 ### Print Variable Value

 Enclose the name of the [variable](state#integer-variables) in dollar signs: `$appleCount$`.
 When text is wrapped, these inserts always count as 5 characters.